Will I lose control of my business after Pioneera acquires it?

 What happens to my employees and management team after the sale?

 Continuity of the operating team is part of how Pioneera underwrites the deal.
 The plan is not to consolidate roles into a head office, because there is no head office to consolidate into.
-The business keeps its own leadership, its own engineering, its own customer relationships.
+The business keeps its own leadership, its own technical team, its own customer relationships.
 Where senior succession is required because the founder is stepping back, Pioneera invests in finding the right next operator rather than transplanting one.
 The number-one thing Canadian sellers ask for in CFIB research is protection of their existing employees, and that priority is straightforward to honor in this structure.

 How long does the sale process typically take?